 M&A Seminar For Tech Executives In Mumbai, Bengaluru And Gurugram

+Global economic events have made this the most critical time for Tech CEOs to calibrate the market in years.
+Corum is the world's leading educator on tech trends, valuations, growth strategies and Tech M&A. Corum President Rob Griggs and Vice President Elie Youssef will host three Merge Briefing seminars in Mumbai, Bengaluru and Gurugram in April.

 The Merge Briefing is a 90-minute executive seminar providing an update on current Tech M&A market trends – plus insights into running a successful M&A process.
-To register, visit corumgroup.com/events .
+To register, visit corumgroup/events .

 Presentation Highlights: